 - Note taking is available as needed

 - The Student Success Center offers free tutoring for all students in 100-200 level courses.
-The Office of Disability Services staff works with students on study skills and time management techniques, specific to that individual’s learning need.
+The Office of Accessibility Resources and Services staff works with students on study skills and time management techniques, specific to that individual’s learning need.

 Additional UNCG Services For Students With Disabilities

 Admission to UNCG is competitive and based on academic qualifications.
 People with disabilities apply and are considered for admission in the same manner as other applicants.
 No pre-admission inquiry regarding disability is made.
 Students may wish to take the SAT and ACT on an untimed basis, if warranted by their disability, as this may serve to provide a better estimate of ability.